3 Top Luxury Muskoka Resorts to Visit This Summer

 1. Windermere House Lake Rosseau

 Executive Chef Glen Kitchen presides over the cuisine at Windermere House, a classic Muskoka resort, 2.5 hours north of Toronto on Lake Rosseau.
 While chef’s whites might seem an unusual sight against the iconic green backdrop of pine forest, this luxury Muskoka resort is as much about preserving cottage country traditions as it is about blazing culinary trails.
-For 2018, there’s even an in-house sushi chef crafting ultra fresh spicy salmon, golden dragon and california rolls.
+For 2018, there’s even an in-house sushi chef crafting ultra fresh spicy salmon, golden dragon and California rolls.

 Windermere House features four dining options, including Muskoka’s oldest pub, founded in 1870.
-For me it offers the quintessential northern Canadian summer scenery of my childhood in Flin Flon, Manitoba — gnarled trees, Canadian Shield and endless days — minus the lumpy mattresses, musty Mad magazines and voracious horseflies.
+For me it offered the quintessential northern Canadian summer scenery of my childhood in Flin Flon, Manitoba — gnarled trees, Canadian Shield and endless days — minus the lumpy mattresses, musty Mad magazines and voracious horseflies.

 Sitting on the resort’s Victorian-style veranda and sipping a Summer Collins, a defty-mixed cocktail of gin, lemon juice and pink peppercorns topped with soda, it’s the perfect Muskoka cottage country atmosphere.
+And proof that it’s one of the best tourist spots to visit in Canada if you want to experience the Canada’s wilderness without roughing it.

 For food fans, the menu at the Rosseau Grill (dishes can also be enjoyed on the verandah) features a wealth of locally-sourced ingredients in inventive dishes such as a Milford Bay smoked trout starter and fresh pickerel plucked from the waters of Northern Ontario and crusted with cornmeal and sumac.
 Vegetarians will be thrilled with the many options.